 Just 15 minutes from the peace and calm of Castle Leslie enjoy two lively music festivals in Monaghan.
 The Monaghan Town Country Music Festival has something for everyone who enjoys songs of heartbreak and homespun wisdom; while the Monaghan Rhythm & Blues Festival – Harvest Time Blues provides yet another kind of musical storytelling, this time from down Mississippi way.

 Inside Jerpoint Park in Thomastown, Kilkenny, is a monument of national importance in Ireland — the 'Lost Town' of Newtown Jerpoint.
 Founded in the 12th century, it was once a vibrant community with 27 houses, a courthouse, woollen mill, tannery, brewery and was said to have had 14 taverns.
 Guided tours show visitors the interesting history of this extraordinary deserted medieval town.

 The site also contains the Tomb Effigy of St. Nicholas, Bishop of Myra and some say the inspiration for Santa Claus.
 Many Christian churches and countries still observe 6 December as his feast day with celebrations, processions, services and gift giving.

-The Laois Heritage Trail has a wealth of churches, abbeys and monasteries for budding historians to explore as well as vibrant stories and a rich history of local spots such as Timahoe Round Tower.
-Built on the site of a religious community founded by Saint Mochua, this elegant round tower is one of the best examples of 12th century stonework in Ireland.
+The Laois Heritage Trail has a wealth of churches, abbeys and monasteries for budding historians to explore as well as vibrant stories and a rich history of local spots.
+Built on the site of a religious community founded by Saint Mochua, Timahoe Round Tower is one of the best examples of 12th century stonework in Ireland.